Klonoa 2: Lunatea's Veil

-Klonoa 2: Lunatea's Veil (Note: Kaze no Klonoa 2: Sekai ga Nozonda Wasuremono (風のクロノア2 世界が望んだ忘れもの); "Klonoa of the Wind 2: The Lost Article That the World Wished For" in Japanese) is a 2001 platform game developed and published by Namco for the PlayStation 2.
-It is the second installment in the Klonoa series and a sequel to Klonoa: Door to Phantomile (1997).
+Klonoa 2: Lunatea's Veil (Note: Kaze no Klonoa 2 ~Sekai ga Nozonda Wasuremono~ (風のクロノア2 〜世界が望んだ忘れもの〜); "Klonoa of the Wind 2 ~The Lost Article That the World Wished For~" in Japanese) is a 2001 platform game developed and published by Namco for the PlayStation 2.
+It is the third installment in the Klonoa series and a sequel to Klonoa: Moonlight Museum (1999).
 The game puts players in the role of Klonoa, who, along with a new cast of friends, has stumbled into another adventure, this time to save the world of Lunatea and help unveil the mysteries of the enchanted world.
 The game features gameplay inspired by the original Klonoa with 2D side-scrolling in a 3D-rendered environment.
 Klonoa's equipped weapon is a crystal ring which contains the life of Lolo inside helping him.

 Despite underperforming commercially, Lunatea's Veil received widespread critical acclaim, with many critics commending its simple yet challenging gameplay and citing it as one of the best platformers of 2001.
 A high-definition remaster of the game was released alongside a remaster of Paon's 2008 remake of its predecessor as part of the Klonoa Phantasy Reverie Series compilation in 2022.